civilware/tela/cmd/tela-cli/README.md

 endpoint close               - Close connection with current daemon endpoint

-clone <scid>                 - Clone TELA content from SCID
+clone <scid>                 - Clone TELA content from SCID clone <scid>@<txid>          - Clone TELA content from SCID at commit TXID if the TX data is available from the daemon

 mv <source> <destination>    - Move a file or directory rm <source>                  - Remove a file or directory, it will only remove from within the datashards/clone directory

+file-info <source>           - Get source file information file-shard <source>          - Take a source file and create DocShards files intended to be embedded in an INDEX and recreated as source when served file-construct <source>      - Take a DocShard file and construct the original source file using the matching DocShards in the directory file-diff <source> <compare> - View the line differences between a source and comparison file scid-diff <scid1> <scid2>    - View the line differences between two smart contracts

 serve <scid>                 - Serve TELA content from SCID serve local <directory>      - Serve content from local directory, useful for testing TELA content pre install